luketollefson/my-site/posts/2022-07-26-unison-elm-web-app.markdown

-## What is Unison?
+## What Is Unison?

 Unison, as the website puts it, is a language "from the future".
-It departs from the conventional file based programming and instead stores all the code into a single hash table.
+It departs from the conventional file-based programming and instead stores all the code into a single hash table.
 This allows you to reference any code ever written by the hash of the code.

-This novel code storage paradigm simplifies a great deal of hard problems in computer science, including distributed computing, durable stoarge, dependency managamgnet, refactoring, and more the longer you think on it.
+This novel code storage paradigm simplifies many hard problems in computer science, including distributed computing, durable storage, dependency management, refactoring, and more the longer you think about it.
 More information, and just how these problems are simplified can be found on the [Unison website](https://www.unison-lang.org/) and its [big ideas page](https://www.unison-lang.org/learn/the-big-idea/).

 We will use Unison as our backend language

-## What is Elm?
+## What Is Elm?

-Elm is a better known functionall programming language used for frontend development It has a Haskell like look.
-You can find more information on its [offcial website](https://elm-lang.org/).
+Elm is a better-known functional programming language used for frontend development.
+It has a Haskell-like look.
+You can find more information on its [official website](https://elm-lang.org/).

 We will Elm as our frontend language.

 ## Why Unison and Elm?

-Both Unison and Elm have a ML look and neither Haskell-like typeclasses.
-I can't find an explaination of why Elm doesn't have typeclasses ([only this](https://github.com/elm/compiler/issues/396)).
-Between [this post](https://www.unisonweb.org/2019/04/04/writeup-of-our-first-unison-meetup/#other-questions) and [this post](http://pchiusano.github.io/2018-02-13/typeclasses.html) the Unison developers explain how typeclasses create a global cohereance.
-Requiring global cohereance for Unison would be compromising the flexility it's code storage model.
-Edward Kmett has a [good presentation of this global coherance problem on YouTube](https://youtu.be/hIZxTQP1ifo).
-And Gabriella Gonzalez wrote the infamous ["Scrap your type classes"](https://www.haskellforall.com/2012/05/scrap-your-type-classes.html) bashing Haskell type classes for a variety of reasons.
+Both Unison and Elm have an ML look and neither have Haskell-like typeclasses.
+I can't find an explanation of why Elm doesn't have typeclasses ([only this](https://github.com/elm/compiler/issues/396)).
+Between [this post](https://www.unisonweb.org/2019/04/04/writeup-of-our-first-unison-meetup/#other-questions) and [this post](http://pchiusano.github.io/2018-02-13/typeclasses.html), the Unison developers explain how typeclasses require global coherence.
+Requiring global coherence for Unison would be compromising the flexibility of its code storage model.
+Edward Kmett has a [good presentation of this global coherence problem on YouTube](https://youtu.be/hIZxTQP1ifo).
+And Gabriella Gonzalez wrote the infamous ["Scrap your type classes"](https://www.haskellforall.com/2012/05/scrap-your-type-classes.html) bashing Haskell typeclasses for a variety of reasons.

-In my experience, typeclasses are easier then the alternative of having `List.map`, `Map.map`, `Tree.map`, etc. Admittedly, most of my FP experience is limited to Haskell, but I at least want to be able to choose which level of abstraction I'm working on, and not be prescribed to only work on concrete data types.
+In my experience, typeclasses are easier than the alternative of having `List.map`, `Map.map`, `Tree.map`, etc. Admittedly, most of my FP experience is limited to Haskell, but I at least want to be able to choose which level of abstraction I'm working on, and not be prescribed to only work on concrete data types.
 And I like how typeclasses let me do this.
 But Unison's choice to not have them makes a ton of sense.

-Maybe my narrow focus on Haskell has kept my mind shut from other idea, but I believe marrying Haskell typeclasses with Unison code base would make the worlds best programming language.
-But, to my knowledge, no one has cracked this problem.
-If someone can point me to the latest (and foundational) research on typeclasses and this global coherence issue, that would be appricited.
-Now, Let us go on a write our Unison backend.
+Maybe we could have both Haskell-like typeclasses and an Unison code storage model without this global coherence issue?
+I don't know what this would look like, it might not be possible, but it is interesting to think about.

 # Create Our Unison Backend

-Our backend will know three routes: the `"/"` route will request the counter's state; the `"/increment"` route will increment the couter's state by one; and the `"/decrement"` route will decrement the coutner's state by one.
+Our backend will know three routes: the `"/"` route will request the counter's state; the `"/increment"` route will increment the counter's state by one; the `"/decrement"` route will decrement the counter's state by one.
 The backend will also save the counter to a _counter.ubin_ file after every request.

 First, let us install the necessary dependencies to start writing our backend.

-## Installing `http`, `logging`, and `file` Libraries in Unison Codebase Manager (UCM)
+## Installing `http`, `logging`, and `file` Libraries With the Unison Codebase Manager (UCM)

 To create the server we will need [the Unison `http` library](https://share.unison-lang.org/users/unison/code/latest/namespaces/public/http).
-However, the library isn't set up for us to use custom abilities in the request handler, so instead we need this branch I made (this could change tomorrow!
-Unison's `http` library is still in the works!).
+However, the library isn't set up for us to use custom abilities in the request handler, so instead, we need a branch I made (the official library might support this in the future).
 To download my branch of the `http` library run the following in `ucm`

 ```
 .> pull luketollefson.public.prs._genericRequestHandler lib._genericRequestHandler